frankmorgner/vsmartcard/ACardEmulator/doc/README.txt

 - German electronic identity card (nPA)
 - Electronic passport

+The remote interface can also be used together with the :ref:`pcsc-relay`, which allows emulating a contactless card from an existing contact-based card (by relaying the commands from PC/SC to the phone).

 You may also attach your own simulation to the remote interface by implementing a simple interface through a socket communication.